What is a Duden? It is MORE than Just a German Dictionary!

 - Zitate und Aussprüche – Quotations and Sayings

-Unlike Webster’s dictionary or the Oxford English dictionary, there is a Duden for seemingly every aspect of a word.
+Unlike Webster’s dictionary or the Oxford English dictionary, there is a volume for seemingly every aspect of a word.
 Want to know how to spell a word?
 Check the Rechtschreibung (Spelling Dictionary).
 Want to know if the word has Greek or Latin roots?
 Check the Herkunftswörterbuch (Etymological Dictionary).
 Need to know how a word is pronounced?
 Grab a Aussprachewörterbuch (Pronunciation dictionary).

 The Duden is Essential for Government

-In 1902 the Bundesrat declared that the Duden would be the official standard for German Spelling.
+In 1902 the Bundesrat declared that the books would be the official standard for German Spelling.
 Austria-Hungary and Switzerland soon adopted it too.
 Even today, you will find the Duden on the shelves of Government offices for the definitive answer on how to spell anything from Apfel (apple) to Zwilling (twin).

-The Duden is Updated Every Few Years
+Updated Every Few Years

 Every few years a new edition is published, incorporating the “new” words in the German language based on Technology, Invention, and Foreign influence… The last update in 2017 added 5000 new words to the official German language, including Fluchtlingkriese (refugee crisis) and tindern (Tinder Dating).
 Not all new words are welcome, and in recent years there has been a backlash against the Englishification of German.
 (There was a groundswell movement to name the Laptop a Klapprechner– folding computer- instead of the English Laptop).
 The folks at Duden won’t back down though.
 They say that what they put in the Duden is an accurate reflection of the direction the German language is going.
 Besides, if you don’t know what the foreign words mean, you can always double check the Das Fremdwörterbuch (Foreign Word Meaning Dictionary).

 In fact, the changes to German and influences from other languages is not a new phenomenon.
-In the 1950s, an East German version of the Duden was published in Leibzig.
+In the 1950s, an East German version of the set was published in Leibzig.
 Originally, most of the Stichworter (Root Words) were the same, but as the Russian language began to exert its influence (primarily in political and agricultural terms), the Duden split… and the East German Duden was considered a “illegitimate” by the West.
 (Side note- because of costs, the East did not produce all 12 volumes… instead, they condensed it to one big book called “The Grosse Duden”) After 1989, many of the Russian influences stayed in the Duden.

 German is a language of constant change and adaptation.
 They even have a word for that “Neuwortschaffungsdrangdringlichkeit“, (which might just be my new favorite German word) meaning an “urgent drive to create new words”.
 Today the Duden contains over 145,000 words (making it a headache for German Scrabble players everywhere).
 And more words are being created all the time.